feathersui/feathersui-starling/documentation/help/markdown/alert.md

 function button_triggeredHandler( event:Event ):void
 {
 	var button:Button = Button( event.currentTarget );
-	var alert:Alert = Alert.show( "I have something important to say", "Warning", new ListCollection( [
+	var alert:Alert = Alert.show( "I have something important to say", "Warning", new ArrayCollection( [
 		{ label: "OK", triggered: okButton_triggeredHandler }
 	]) );
 }
 ```

 Three arguments are required.
 The first is the alert's message.
 The second argument is the title displayed in the alert's header.
-Finally, a [`ListCollection`](../api-reference/feathers/data/ListCollection.html) of button data must be passed in to display in a [`ButtonGroup`](button-group.html).
+Finally, a collection of button data must be passed in to display in a [`ButtonGroup`](button-group.html).

 In addition to listening for [`Event.TRIGGERED`](../api-reference/feathers/controls/Button.html#event:triggered) to be dispatched by individual buttons, you may also listen for [`Event.CLOSE`](../api-reference/feathers/controls/Alert.html#event:close) on the alert: